Wellpark Mixed Mode Learning

 - You can learn from your own home at a time that suits you – you can either participate in a live virtual classroom session or log in later at a more convenient time and watch the recorded session.

-- Your practical learning sessions will be run at the college in Grey Lynn during 1-2 week block courses at the start of the year and at the end of each term – timetables will be available by the end of October.
+- Your practical learning sessions will be run at the college in Grey Lynn (Albany campus from 2018) during 1-2 week block courses throughout the year.

 - You can live outside of Auckland and travel up/down for the block courses – we will advise you on accommodation options in the area

-- You will still receive the world famous Wellpark Learning Experience – we will be in touch with you every week (we are always here to help you), you will see your tutors live and have a weekly group conference with your tutor(s) and other classmates, and you will make lifelong connections with like-minded individuals during the block courses.
+- You will still receive the world famous Wellpark Learning Experience – we will be in touch with you on a regular basis and we are always here to help you.
+You will see your tutors live in the classroom and participate in frequent lively discussions and Q&A forums with your tutor(s) and other classmates, making lifelong connections with like-minded individuals throughout your time on the Programme

-Click to book a casual Skype chat with our Admissions team and find out if Mixed Mode Learning learning is right for you email@example.com
+Click to book a casual Skype chat with our Admissions team and find out if Mixed Mode Learning is right for you, firstname.lastname@example.org

 Read through some of the more frequently asked questions below.